Abnormaliz/FirebaseNotifAppTest/README.md

-Testign how Firebase Cloud Messaging notofications work with Android.
+Testing how Firebase Cloud Messaging notofications work with Android.